Sujood as-Sahw (sahw prostrations)

 Case No. 2:

-After completing the prayer (salaah) or after performing salaam (the last step of salaah), then you remember your mistake, or you have any doubt that you made the mistake in the prayer (salaah), or someone is watching you while you are praying (salaah) and tells you about your mistake after you complete your prayer (salaah), like when you were supposed to pray four rak'aat but prayed three rak'aat, or like when you were late and joined the congregation (jamaat) after one rak'ah with the cleric (molvi), and by mistake you also performed salaam (the last step of salaah) with the cleric (molvi), and then you remembered that you had one rak'ah left and you completed the prayer (salaah) without performing that rak'ah.
-So in this case, the method of performing Sajdah e Sahw (sahw prostration) is different, and that is after completing the prayer (salaah), you have to perform that remaining rak'ah or rak'aat, or whatever the obligatory parts (waajib arkaan) of the prayer (salaah) you skipped or you have any doubt that you skipped; first complete it all, then perform salaam (the last step of salaah) on both sides, and then perform the Sajdah e Sahw (sahw prostration), and then again perform the salaam (the last step of salaah) on both sides.
+After completing the prayer (salaah) or after performing salaam (the last step of salaah), then you remember your mistake, or you have any doubt about it, or someone is watching you while you are praying (salaah) and tells you about your mistake after you complete your prayer (salaah), like when you were supposed to pray four rak'aat but prayed three rak'aat, or like when you were late and joined the congregation (jamaat) after one rak'ah with the cleric (molvi), and by mistake you also performed salaam (the last step of salaah) with the cleric (molvi), and then you remembered that you had one rak'ah left and you completed the prayer (salaah) without performing that rak'ah.
+So in this case, the method of performing Sujood as-Sahw (sahw prostrations) is different, and that is after completing the prayer (salaah), you have to perform that remaining rak'ah or rak'aat, or whatever the obligatory parts (waajib arkaan) of the prayer (salaah) you skipped or you have any doubt about it; first complete it all, then perform salaam (the last step of salaah) on both sides, and then perform the Sujood as-Sahw (sahw prostrations), and then again perform the salaam (the last step of salaah) on both sides.

 Method: